 The game currently holds 6 Guinness World Records, 2017’s awards include most in game music tracks (over 1,200), most prolifically updated title (over 1,000 updates) and most impressive of all, highest user count of any MMO RPG (passing quarter of a billion!)

-Having remained popular and loved by it’s community for 17 years is a feat in itself, especially considering the bumps in the road for RuneScape over the years (bots, real world trading, removal of wilderness, evolution of combat etc).
+Having remained popular and loved by its community for 17 years is a feat in itself, especially considering the bumps in the road for RuneScape over the years (bots, real world trading, removal of wilderness, evolution of combat etc).
 The game seems to have an undying ability to recover from any setbacks and prove to the world that it still has what it takes to compete with the modern world of MMO RPGS.

-RuneScape we love you and we’re sorry to see Classic go – long live the modern and old-school versions and long live the passion and love that flows through the game in to the hearts of players from around the world.
+RuneScape we love you and we’re sorry to see Classic go – long live the modern and old-school versions and long live the passion and love that flows through the game into the hearts of players from around the world.